 Sit down with your child and read a book together.
 You can take turns reading the pages or have your child read the whole book to you.

-Books for toddlers should be short and have lots of pictures supporting the story.
-This will help keep their attention span and they will be more likely to understand the concepts in the book.
+Books for toddlers should be short and have many pictures supporting the story.
+This will help keep their attention span, and they will be more likely to understand the concepts in the book.

 Read word by word, pointing to each word with your finger, and ask inferential questions based on how, why, what, when, and where to encourage the thinking skills in kids.